AJV009/meno_mood_hack/README.md

 - VS Code, 64-bit edition (version 1.44.2)

 ### Build Project from source code
-Hope you have already setup flutter sdk on whatever editor you are using [VS-Code](https://flutter.dev/docs/get-started/editor?tab=vscode), [Android Studio](https://flutter.dev/docs/get-started/editor?tab=androidstudio) or [Emacs](https://flutter.dev/docs/get-started/editor?tab=emacs)
+Being a Flutter code it can be compiled for both Android and iOS.
+(For iOS some changes have to be made in different files) Hope you have already setup flutter sdk on whatever editor you are using [VS-Code](https://flutter.dev/docs/get-started/editor?tab=vscode), [Android Studio](https://flutter.dev/docs/get-started/editor?tab=androidstudio) or [Emacs](https://flutter.dev/docs/get-started/editor?tab=emacs)

 Clone this project and build using flutter!
 ```shell
 $ git clone https://github.com/AJV009/meno_mood_hack